-According to Brazen data, we are seeing five times more virtual job fairs per week, compared with events held prior to the pandemic.
+According to Brazen data, we are seeing five times more virtual career fairs per week, compared with events held prior to the pandemic.
 Based on this sharp increase, employers who are not offering virtual recruiting events may be missing out on opportunities to connect with top talent.

 Those who are still skeptical about virtual job fairs and virtual career fair platforms probably have a mental pro/con list about making the leap.
 To help you make the best possible decisions about recruiting for your organization, we created this actual pro/con list to explain the benefits clearly and acknowledge the (few) shortcomings employers experience with virtual job fairs.
 Hopefully, reviewing this list will give you the information you need to make a confident decision about adopting virtual recruiting to strengthen your recruiting advantages.

 Pro: More efficient than in-person job fairs and phone screening